govind013github/EcommerceSeleniumJavaFrameworkDesign/README.md

-# EcommerceSeleniumJavaFrameworkDesign
-i have Automated Ecommerce website using Selenium-Java.
-(Please refer master Branch)

-# Selenium Java Ecommerce Web Automation
+# Ecommerce Selenium Java Framework Design

 This repository contains automated tests for an Ecommerce website using the Selenium WebDriver, Java programming language, Page Object Model (POM) design pattern, and TestNG testing framework.

 ## Table of Contents